TommyChangUMD/minimal-integration-test/README.md

-A simple method to test ROS nodes using a minimalist approach to launching ROS nodes.
+A simple method to test ROS nodes using gtest and a minimalist approach to launching ROS nodes.

 First, move this directory to the `src/` folder of your colcon workspace.
 This is *important* or your unit test will get a lot of errors from `ament_lint_cmake`.

 ## How to Compile:
 ```